CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Documentation Section
 ---------------------
 All the parameters defined in the argument_spec, like the object_id, configurable properties of the object, parent object_id, state, etc., need to be documented in the same file as the module.
++ Description must be clear and concise, providing enough detail for users to understand the purpose and usage of the object.
++ Description must include specific details about the object, such as its purpose, how it is used, and any important considerations.
+  + For example,
+    + The APIC defaults to C(default_value) when unset during creation (when an object value is not explicitly provided in a task, the APIC automatically assigns a default value to that object).
+    + The object_prop1 must be in the range 1 to 100.
+The default value is 50.
+    + The object_prop2 is only applicable when using 'object_prop3' is set to <specific_value>.
 The format of documentation is shown below:

 .. code-block:: yaml